solaripynb/SolarEnergyForecasting/README.md

 # Welcome to Solar Energy Forecasting

 > **Note for Stakeholders and Interested Parties**:
 For advanced, real-time forecasting solutions that offer higher granularity up to 30-minute intervals and incorporate cutting-edge methodologies, please get in touch via [LinkedIn](https://www.linkedin.com/in/sergiodavidescobar).
-These specialized services cater to detailed operational and strategic requirements..
+These specialized services cater to detailed operational and strategic requirements.

 ---